The Prayer (Celine Dion and Andrea Bocelli song): History

-It was also featured on Dion's compilation The Collector's Series, Volume One (2000) and greatest hits My Love: Ultimate Essential Collection (2008).
-A re-recorded solo version by Celine Dion (renamed "A Mother's Prayer") appeared on her 2004 album Miracle.
-Dion performed "The Prayer" live during her Taking Chances Tour as a virtual duet with Bocelli on the screen; the performance was released in the Taking Chances World Tour: The Concert CD/DVD.
-The song appeared also on Bocelli's 2007 compilation The Best of Andrea Bocelli: Vivere.
-Dion joined Bocelli to perform the song in his Concerto: One Night in Central Park concert in 2011; the performance was subsequently released on CD and DVD.
-Both Dion and Bocelli have sung the song with other duet partners, and various other artists have recorded the song, either as a duet or a solo.
+The song was later included on Dion's compilation The Collector's Series, Volume One (2000) and on her greatest hits album My Love: Ultimate Essential Collection (2008).
+Dion also recorded a solo reinterpretation, "A Mother's Prayer", for her 2004 album Miracle.

+During the Taking Chances World Tour, Dion performed "The Prayer" as a virtual duet with Bocelli projected on screen; this rendition was released on the Taking Chances World Tour: The Concert CD/DVD.
+The duet also appeared on Bocelli's 2007 compilation The Best of Andrea Bocelli: Vivere.
+In 2011, Dion joined Bocelli to perform the song live during his Concerto: One Night in Central Park concert, later released on CD and DVD.